 5) Black Marble

 The most popular type of black marble is Nero Marquina, which is quarried in Spain.
-Its deep in colour with complimentary white or grey veining running throughout.
-Due to its chic appearance black marble is used in many modern homes in kitchens and fireplaces.
+It’s deep in colour with complimentary white or grey veining running throughout.
+Due to its chic appearance, black marble is used in many modern homes in, kitchens and fireplaces.

 6) Crema Marfil

-This stone is best accompanied by warm toned tiles, and natural accents in homes.
+This stone is best accompanied by warm-toned tiles and natural accents in homes.
 It works extremely elegantly when paired with wood.
 Due to its natural aesthetic, people use Crema Marfil marble in outdoor home invitations.